arackaf/micro-graphql-react/readme.md

 }
 ```

 It's worth noting that this solution will have problems if your results are paged.
 Any non-active entries should really be purged and re-loaded when next needed, so a full, correct page of results will come back.
-The whole cache api is listed below

 ## Manually running queries or mutations

 It's entirely possible some pieces of data may need to be loaded from, and stored in your state manager, rather than fetched via a component's lifecycle; this is easily accomodated.
-The `GraphQL` component, component decorators run their queries and mutations through the client object you're already setting via `setDefaultClient`.
+The `GraphQL` component, and component decorators run their queries and mutations through the client object you're already setting via `setDefaultClient`.
 You can call those methods yourself, in your state manager (or anywhere).

 ### Client api